Toxic Black Mold Causing Your Condition?

 By looking at it with the naked eye it is difficult to tell the difference between Toxic black Mold or just a regular mold due to their morphological differences that are practically microscopic.
 It is necessary to submit a sample to a certified mold inspector.
 But exposure to black mold must be considered if the following are the signs:

-• Musty Smell
+- Musty Smell

 A room that has black toxic mold has a rusty smell.
-If it doesn't seem extraordinary at first inspection, the mold may be hiding behind wallpaper, tiles or even the boards.
+If it doesn't seem extraordinary at first inspection, the mold may be hiding behind wallpaper, tiles or even the boards. - Dark Spots and Rings

 Dark rings or dark spots on your ceilings and walls are a sign of mold growth.
 If they aren't moldy yet, they could indicate that there is water damage.
 This can be an ideal place to reproduce for them.
-This should be dealt with by a professional mold removal service to stop the long-term negative effects of exposure to black mold.
+This should be dealt with by a professional mold removal service to stop the long-term negative effects of exposure to black mold. - Re-occurring Respiratory Irritation

-Is seasonal allergy season is over and you're still experiencing the symptoms of watery eyes, stuffy nose and skin irritations, headaches, coughs and migraines without cold, look out, these are
+Is seasonal allergy season is over and you're still experiencing the symptoms of watery eyes, stuffy nose and skin irritations, headaches, coughs and migraines without cold, look out, these are symptoms of black mold.

 Toxic Mold Statistics